 - Some third-party BACnet devices may not be discovered because they do not support the BACnet methods required for auto discovery. - If the discovery process returns ambiguous information, such as multiple points with similar names, contact the third-party manufacturer's representative for clarification. - Device configuration or network load can prevent the i-Vu® Pro interface from showing all BACnet devices.
 If you do not see a BACnet device that you expect to see, check the system's BBMD configurations.
 If the configurations are correct, try the discovery process again.

-To determine the number of third-party points required for a controller
+To determine the number of non-BACnet third-party points used in a system